James Cargas

-James Cargas is an American energy attorney, and was the Democratic nominee in the 2012, 2014 and 2016 United States House of Representatives election in Texas' 7th Congressional District.
+James Cargas (born November 17, 1966) is an American energy attorney, and was the Democratic nominee in the 2012, 2014 and 2016 United States House of Representatives election in Texas' 7th Congressional District.
 He is a life-long Democrat.
 He had the highest vote percentage (44% in 2016, opposing John Culberson) of any Democrat in Texas Congressional District 7 between 1964 and 2018.
 Cargas ran for the Democratic nomination in District 7 again in 2018 but lost the primary to Lizzie Fletcher.
 In 2018, Democrat Lizzie Fletcher defeated Culberson by a 52.3% to 47.7% margin.

 Early life and career

 In 1989 after graduating from the University of Michigan with a double major in English and Communications, James Cargas became the Deputy Press Secretary to David Bonior, then Member of the U.S. House of Representatives from Michigan's 12th Congressional District.

 In 1992, he graduated from the American University Washington College of Law where he served as President of the Environmental Law Society and Articles' Editor of The American University Journal of International Law and Policy.
 Upon graduation, he worked first in a large law firm and later as environmental counsel to a major interstate pipeline company.
 He is admitted to practice law in Texas, Washington DC, Michigan and West Virginia.

 He left the private sector and joined the Clinton White House and the President’s Council on Sustainable Development.